pmitev/to-awk-or-not/docs/Exercises/Exercises.md

     9
     ```

-    1.d) Possible solution (notice that the first number is the value of the first column):
+    1.d) Possible solution (note that the first number is the value of the first column):
     ``` awk
     $ awk '{print $1-prev;prev=$1}' num.dat
     2